Reasons Why HR Tech Implementations Fail

 Viewing Change as a One-Time Solution

 Some technologies work well when implemented alongside other solutions.
-HR should have a well-laid plan to see the technology past its infancy until the organisation fully realises the intended purpose.
+HR should have a well-laid plan to see the technology past its infancy until the organization fully realizes the intended purpose.

 Choosing Unsuited Solutions